Agent Engineering

 History and evolution of LangChain

-Lab 10: Port Your Agent to LangChain
+Lab 9: Build Your Agent in LangChain

-Module 21: Multi-Agent Architectures
+Module 13: Multi-Agent Architectures and Programmatic Tool Calling

 The problem: single agents hit context and complexity limits

-Lab 11: Build a Multi-Agent System
+Lab 10: Build a Multi-Agent System

-Section 12: Guardrails and Safety
+Module 14: Guardrails and Safety

-Lecture 23.1: Why Guardrails Matter
+Lecture 14.1: Why Guardrails Matter

 Agents take real actions with real consequences

-Lecture 23.2: Input Guardrails - DIY
+Lecture 14.2: Input Guardrails - DIY

 Prompt injection detection: pattern matching, classification